 One of the intriguing things about tortoises is their ability to retract their heads and legs into their shells.
-Seeing a tortoise withdraw into its shield may make you wonder what caused it to happen.
+Seeing a tortoise withdraw into its shell may make you wonder what caused it to happen.

 Usually, tortoises hide in their shells to protect themselves from predators and harsh environmental conditions, including extreme heat or cold temperatures.
-Also, tortoises may retract their head when they’re introduced to a new/unfamiliar environment or due to illness.
+Also, tortoises retract their head when introduced to a new/unfamiliar environment or due to illness.

 Why Does My Tortoise Hide in Its Shell?